 Eight tributary locations were chosen for collecting hydrologic and nutrient information from Firesteel Creek, Lake Mitchell's watershed.
 Due to the large size of the Firesteel Creek watershed, tributary site locations were chosen which would best show DENR which sub-watersheds were contributing the largest nutrient and sediment loads.
 A Steven's Type F paper graph recorder was placed at each of the tributaries sampling locations to record the water height.
 The recorders were checked weekly when the graph paper needed to be changed.
 After the chart was changed, the daily average stages were calculated to the nearest 1/100th of a foot.
 A Marsh-McBirney flow meter was used to take periodic flow measurements at different stage heights.
-The stage and the flow measurements were used to calculate an average daily loading for each site.
+The stage and the flow measurements were used to develop a stage/discharge table for each site.
+The stage/discharge table was used to calculate an average daily loading for each site.
 The loadings for each day were totaled for an annual loading.